 In Port A, the warm Gulf waters and soft Texas sand fulfill the longing that is soul deep.
-The internal drive that brings you back year after year is satisfied when you set food on the 18 soothing miles of uninterrupted public shoreline, open for street legal vehicles and all things beachy.
+The internal drive that brings you back year after year is satisfied when you set foot on the 18 soothing miles of uninterrupted public shoreline, open for street-legal vehicles and all things beachy.
 This is where the warmth of the sunrise can fill the soul.
 Make your way to Port A.

 Mustang Island State Park (link to Mustang Island State Park page) is a five mile stretch of sandy beach along Mustang Island’s coastline, giving visitors the experience of a state park without traveling far from amenities in Port Aransas and Corpus Christi.

 - Entrance and additional fees apply

 - Electric and primitive campsites

 - Ranger programs

 Mustang Island boasts 18 miles of beautiful, largely undisturbed Texas coastline.
 Visitors can drive right up to the water and barbecue, play horseshoes, camp out, or just enjoy the cool ocean breeze.